 Problem Management user roles

-This section describes the end user roles for the Problem Management feature.
-It contains information about the following roles:
+BMC Service Management Process Model defines the following end user roles for the Problem Management feature.

 Problem coordinators are responsible for the quality and integrity of the problem management process.
 Problem coordinators have full access to problem investigations, known errors, and solution entries assigned to their support groups.